-- A collaboration between University Hospital Southampton NHS Foundation Trust, the University of Edinburgh and Triscribe Ltd.
+- A collaboration between University Hospital Southampton (UHS) NHS Foundation Trust, the University of Edinburgh and Triscribe Ltd.

-- Running from February 2018 to April 2019.
+- Delivered between February 2018 and April 2019.

-Reporting complete and consistent data about the prescribing and administration of antimicrobials is vital for quality improvement interventions to reduce antimicrobial resistance, but this is a major challenge for hospitals, particularly those that have not implemented ePrescribing.
+Increasing antimicrobial resistance is a global health challenge.
+Reporting complete and consistent data about the antimicrobial prescribing is vital for quality improvement interventions to reduce resistance.
+However, this represents a major challenge for hospitals, particularly those that have not implemented ePrescribing.

 For more information about this project, please contact Andy Fox, Deputy Chief Pharmacist, University Hospital Southampton NHS Foundation Trust.